 There is SO much to see but some of it won’t be of interest to you which is why I suggest you make a list of events and stands you really want to visit.

-The Crufts website has a list of exhibitors with their stand numbers, how about making a list peeps you want to see in each hall – this way you might find you want to see 5 in Hall 4 – hopefully we will be on the list (stand 176) and just one in Hall 2.
-I would then start with the one you have the most in and get there first, before the crowds build up.
+The Crufts website has a list of exhibitors with their stand numbers, how about making a list peeps you want to see in each hall – this way you might find you want to see 5 in Hall 4 ) and just one in Hall 2.
+Then start with the one you have the most in and get there early, before the crowds build up.

 What day shall I visit?

-If it is important to you to see Hound groups then you will need to come on Sunday this year – they alternate the days for each group every year – now, a word of caution, the weekends are VERY busy days so arrive EARLY – as early as you can.
-They start the judging earlier than the public are allowed in, but if you are keen to see any whippets they are usually judged in Hall 4, I would head over later in the day, when the shopping areas get very crowded it is nice to grab a cuppa and have a sit down to see some beautiful hounds in the ring.
+If you really want to see the Hound groups then you will need to come on Saturday this year – they alternate the days for each group every year – now, a word of caution, the weekends are VERY busy days so arrive EARLY – as early as you can.
+They start the judging before the public are allowed in, but if you are keen to see any whippets they are usually judged in Hall 4, I would head over later in the day, when the shopping areas get very crowded it is nice to grab a cuppa and have a sit down to see some beautiful hounds in the ring.

 If you are coming to see a particular event, again you will need to check which day, which might be a busy weekend.